aaifeng/portfolio/final-project-part-three.md

 ## References
 > You should have already included detailed references on your Shorthand story - if so, you can probably skip this section.
 Use this section to capture any additional special notes or information necessary.
 If you do this, you probably want to include a link from Shorthand to this page.
 Make sure to double-check that you aren't using copyright material and that you have added / updated any citations or other content that you used to create your data story.
 Make sure you have cited external sources correctly.

-Text here!
+**Link to references section of my story:**

 # Final thoughts

 This was such an interesting experience and culmination of what we have learned throughout the course.
 The report ended up feeling much larger than I thought it would and I would have liked more time to clean up the edges and touch up the written report.
 I also think I could have refined my intended audience further, but for the moment I am satisfied with my call to action and how the story is framed around it.
+I also think I could have done a better job of highlighting arts vibrancy and why this index is helpful in this context.
+Perhaps the report could have just been centered on the arts with the mention of arts vibrancy rather than making arts vibrancy a focus in the title.